 Sensitivity assessment.
-The characterizing species, Ascophyllum nodosum, is found in the middle of its habitat range in the British Isles.
-Although the range of this species can extend up to the White Sea if the temperature changes are acute and occur over a short period leaving no time for acclimation then there could be some damage caused to the macroalgae.
-However if the changes are more gradual then the algae may have time to acclimate which would not produce any significant negative impact.
-The benchmark scenario which is likely to cause the most stress to this biotope is a decrease of 5 °C for one month.
+The characterizing species Fucus vesiculosus and Ascophyllum nodosum are found in the middle of their habitat range in the British Isles.
+Although the range of these species can extend up to the White Sea if the temperature changes are acute and occur over a short period leaving no time for acclimation then there could be some damage caused to the microalgae's.
+However, if the changes are more gradual then the algaes may have time to acclimate which would not produce any significant negative impact.
+The benchmark scenario which is likely to cause the most stress to this biotope is an decrease of 5 °C for one month.
 The sensitivity assessment for this scenario gives both resistance and resilience a score of 'Medium'.
 Meaning that the biotope has a 'Medium' sensitivity to this pressure at the benchmark.